This guide to photo scanning is vital to understanding the importance of preserving your old photos and the process of digitization.

 Digitizing can be a challenging process if you’re not tech-savvy.
 However, photo laboratories can provide that service for a fee.

-Most people agree that it’s best to learn how to use a scanner and image editing software, such as Photoshop, to digitize your images.
+Most people agree that it’s best to learn how to use a scanner and image editing software, such as Ribbet or Photoshop, to digitize your images.